-While global M&A has suffered in 2022, the Fintech sector saw M&A activity rise sharply this year, with 591 deals recorded in the 2022.
-This represents a 46% increase on 2021 numbers, and a whopping 70% increase on pre-pandemic (2019) figures.
+While global M&A has suffered in 2023, the Fintech sector saw M&A activity rise sharply this year, with 591 deals recorded.
+This represents a 46% increase on numbers, and a whopping 70% increase on pre-pandemic figures.

 Driving this year’s sharp increase in Fintech M&A are many deals in the Payments, Crypto & Blockchain, and Banking & Lending segments